 People around the world celebrate Earth Day, opens a new window every year on April 22.
-The theme this year is "Protect Our Species."
+But every day is Earth Day at Arapahoe Libraries!

 "In nature, nothing exists alone."

 Here are some easy ways the library can help you take part in the celebration of our planet!

 Learn about energy conservation.
 Did you know the library has many resources you can borrow to help you learn more about energy efficiency?